 LOOKING BACK: Bowyer had a great run at Kentucky, finishing third.
 Here's his thought on Sunday's showing: "(It was a) good day for us.
 Obviously when you get that close at the end you can smell a chance at the win (but it's) just not our day yet.
 I'm proud of the way our team is working together and keeps clicking off solid finishes.
 This is what we have to do this time of year and hopefully those wins will come when the time is right.

 ETC.: Bowyer has completed 99.4 percent (2,696) of the 2,713 total laps contested in 15 career starts at Daytona.
 His average start is 19.0 and average finish is 15.5.
 He has two DNFs there.

 29 KEVIN HARVICK, Chevrolet

 Team: Richard Childress Racing

-WHERE HE STANDS: Kevin Harvick remained in fourth place for the sixth straight week after Indianapolis.
-He trails series leader Jimmie Johnson by 92 points (up from 74 points prior to Indy), is seven points behind third-ranked Carl Edwards and leads fifth-ranked Dale Earnhardt Jr. by 32 points.
+WHERE HE STANDS: Kevin Harvick remained in fourth place for the third straight week after Kentucky.
+He trails series leader Jimmie Johnson by 66 points, is 25 points behind third-ranked Clint Bowyer and leads fifth-ranked Matt Kenseth by 16 points.

 88 DALE EARNHARDT JR., Chevrolet